-- Backward trajectories: To estimate the relative contributions of dry (quasi-adiabatic transport of mass) and moist (cross-isentropic transport of mass) processes to upper-level negative PV anomalies that characterize blocking, we compute kinematic 3-day backward air-parcel trajectories based on the three-dimensional wind using the Lagrangian Analysis tool LAGRANTO (Wernli and Davies, 1997; Sprenger and Wernli, 2015).
-The trajectories are started from an equidistant grid ($\Delta x = 100$ km horizontally and $\Delta p = 50$ hPa vertically between 500 and 150 hPa) in the blocking region every three hours, with the additional criterion that PV must be smaller than 1 pvu to exclude points located in the stratosphere.
+Backward trajectories: To estimate the relative contributions of dry (adiabatic transport of mass) and moist (cross-isentropic transport of mass) processes to upper-level negative PV anomalies that characterize blocking, we compute kinematic 3-day backward air-parcel trajectories based on the three-dimensional wind using the Lagrangian Analysis tool LAGRANTO (Wernli and Davies, 1997; Sprenger and Wernli, 2015).
+The trajectories are started from an equidistant grid (Δx = 100 km horizontally and Δp = 50 hPa vertically between 500 and 150 hPa) in a blocking region every three hours, with the additional criterion that PV must be smaller than 1 pvu to exclude points located in the stratosphere.
 Since both PV and potential temperature θ are conserved for adiabatic and frictionless motion, changes in these variables between two time steps along a trajectory are attributed to diabatic processes, such as cloud formation, radiation and friction.
+Following the method of Pfahl et al. (2015) and Steinfeld and Pfahl (2019), the effect of LH is quantified by the percentage of blocking trajectories with a maximum heating (Lagrangian change of θ) of Δθ > 2 K during the three days prior to reaching the blocking region (in the following denoted as LH contribution).

+140 considered as an indirect diabatic impact.

-Following the method of Pfahl et al. (2015) and Steinfeld and Pfahl (2019), the effect of LH is quantified by the percentage of blocking trajectories with a maximum heating (Lagrangian change of θ) of $\Delta \theta > 2$ K during the three days prior to reaching the blocking region (in the following denoted as LH contribution).
-Trajectories with $\Delta \theta < 2$ K, which also comprises air masses that experience net cooling along the flow, are classified as quasi-adiabatic trajectories.
-To define WCB trajectories, a slightly weaker ascent criterion of 500 hPa in 48 h is applied than in Madonna et al. (2014b) with 600 hPa in 48 h. - 150 PV advection: Considered as an indirect diabatic effect of LH (Davis et al., 1993), the effect of the divergent outflow on the structure and development of blocking is evaluated here by calculating the PV advection by the divergent (irrotational) component ($\mathbf{v}{\chi} \cdot \nabla PV$) of the full wind following Riemer et al. (2008) and Archambault et al. (2013).
+- PV advection: Considered as an indirect diabatic effect of LH (Davis et al., 1993), the effect of the divergent outflow on the structure and development of blocking is evaluated here by calculating the PV advection by the divergent (irrotational) component ( $\mathbf{v}{\chi} \cdot \nabla PV$ ) of the full wind following Riemer et al. (2008) and Archambault et al. (2013).
 The divergent wind is obtained via Helmholtz partitioning, using a successive overrelaxation method.
-In addition, the role of the rotational (non-divergent) wind component (\mathbf{v}{ψ}) is investigated, which highlights the contribution of the balanced flow associated with the upper-level PV distribution.
-PV advection by the divergent and rotational wind is averaged vertically between500 - 150 hPa.
+In addition, the role of the rotational (non-divergent) wind component ( $\mathbf{v}{\psi}$ ) is investigated, which highlights the contribution of the balanced flow associated with the upper-level PV distribution.
+PV advection by the divergent and rotational wind is averaged vertically between 500 - 150 hPa.